omerbar97/KNN-Server-Classification/README.md

  start runnable                             // Executing the program.</code></pre>

 <h3><i>----------Milestone 1: 24.11.2022 ----------</i></h3>
-<h4>Creating different algorithem to calculate the distance between 2 vectors</h4>
+<h4>Creating different algorithm to calculate the distance between 2 vectors</h4>
 <p>We implement it using an abstract class called Distance that implements 2 functions and another virtual function.
-For each algorithem that inheritance the Distance class it should only implements the virtual function.
+For each algorithm that inheritance the Distance class it should only implements the virtual function.
 In this project we didnt implement a Vector class, We use the std vector class.</p>
 <h4>How to calculate the distance?</h4>
 <ol>